-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: OU wiki.
+Note: You are currently viewing documentation for Moodle 3.4.
+Up-to-date documentation for the latest stable version of Moodle is likely available here: OU wiki.

 This contributed code module is a simple, easy to use, but reasonably full-featured alternative to standard Moodle wiki.

 - Relies on HTML editor; does not use wiki markup except for links